Skip to Main Content Skip to Main Site Navigation Skip to Footer

 • High school details, including name, address, and graduation year

-• Residency or citizenship documents (if your student isn’t a U.S. citizen)
+• Residency or citizenship documents (for international students)

-Most of this information isn’t required to submit the application, but it will be needed soon after—especially when applying for scholarships or financial aid.
+Most of this information isn’t required to submit the application, but it will be helpful soon after—especially when applying for scholarships or financial aid.

-Tip: If you’re planning to help your student fill out the FAFSA, you’ll need your most recent tax return, W-2s, and any untaxed income details.
+Tip: If you’re planning to help your student fill out the FAFSA for financial aid, you'll need the student's Social Security Number, your most recent tax return, W-2s, and any untaxed income details.

 What if my student isn't sure what they want to study?